Office of Workers' Compensation Programs, Labor.

 While a few comments offered general support for the proposed rule with respect to occupational disease, other comments strongly questioned the proposed rule's approach.
 Several comments pointed out that linking the date of injury to disease manifestation inappropriately borrows from statute-of-limitations contexts and is otherwise unfair and contrary to the position taken by the Department in the past.
 Instead, one comment urged using a rule that makes the date of exposure to harmful stimuli the relevant date for determining the ARRA amendment's applicability.

-The Department agrees with these comments and the final rule makes the date of injurious exposure the date of injury for occupational diseases.
+The Department agrees with these comments and the final rule makes the Start Printed Page 82123date of injurious exposure the date of injury for occupational diseases.
 Such an approach is both fairer and more consistent with the position taken by the Department in the past.

 Using an exposure date is far less arbitrary than using a manifestation date for occupational diseases.
 The causative physiological harm occurs when an employee is exposed to the noxious substance, even though the deleterious effects might not be felt until years later; in addition, the date the disease's symptoms manifest may vary greatly among individuals.
 Indeed, under a rule that makes manifestation the date of injury, similarly-situated employees may be treated differently: An employee who was both exposed and developed symptoms before the amendment would be accorded pre-amendment coverage, while one who was exposed pre-amendment but happened to develop symptoms after the amendment's effective date would not.